kinotto/weather-forecast/README.md

 ## Features

-- Virtualized list rendering for efficient performance with large data sets
+- ⚡ Efficient virtualized list rendering for smooth performance with large datasets
-- Filters saved in query string to preserve state across renderings
+- 🔍 Smart filters persisted in the URL for consistent state across reloads and sharing
-- Accessibility-friendly keyboard navigation and ARIA labels for screen readers
+- 📱 Responsive design optimized for mobile and desktop
-- Added mobile responsiveness
+- ♿ Keyboard-accessible navigation with ARIA labels for improved screen reader support
-- Added unit tests
+- 🌙 Supports dark mode, including system preference on macOS
-- Added support for dark mode on macOS
+- ✅ Includes unit tests
 ---

 ## Performance